-1) Police Department - no real change would need to be implemented in the staffing of the department based on an ordinance change/update other than if officers received a fireworks complaint, they would have to spend more time on the call as they would now have to check if the person lighting off the fireworks is the holder of a permit.
+- 1) Police Department no real change would need to be implemented in the staffing of the department based on an ordinance change/update other than if officers receive a fireworks complaint, they will have to spend more time on the call as they would now have to check if the person lighting off the fireworks is the holder of a permit.
 If not, the officer would take discretionary enforcement action.
 This prolonged contact that the ordinance would create may take officers away from higher priority calls.
-There is also a concern that with an update to the current ordinance, it would create more negative contact with officers which, in turn, could create a negative public perception of the department, and village government because of the permit

-- requirement and associated fee.
+There is also a concern that changes to the current ordinance to allow personal (groups/individual) use would create more negative contact with officers which, in turn, could create a negative public perception of the department, and village government because of the permit requirement and associated fee.
 It could also create a greater need for enforcement of a difficult to enforce ordinance (i.e. complaint based on vague location identifiers of offenders). - 2) Fire Department no real change would need to be implemented in the staffing of the department based on an ordinance change/update.
+Fire personnel will need to inspect sale locations if sales are allowed.